Graph Signal Denoising Using Regularization by Denoising and Its Parameter Estimation: Experiments

 \subsubsection{Comparison Methods}

 Methods to be compared are summarized in Table \ref{table:methods}.
 They include both of model-based and data-driven methods.
 Hyperparameters in the model-based methods are determined from training data using Bayesian optimization \cite{optuna_2019}.
 The network architecture of GAT is the same as \cite{rey2022Untrained}.
-The number of iterations $K$ of the proposed method and PnP-ADMM is set to $K=10$.
+The number of iterations $K$ of the proposed method and PnP-ADMM is set to $K=10$, considering the trade-off between denoising performance and computational cost.
 The internal graph denoiser $\mathcal{D}_{\text{graph}}$ for PnP-ADMM is LR.
 The proposed method uses two denoisers, LR or PnP-ADMM, for regularization: Their abbreviations are RED (LR) and RED (PnP), respectively.
 In the proposed supervised and unsupervised methods, parameters are trained using Adam \cite{DBLP:journals/corr/KingmaB14} with the learning rate $0.01$.
 In the proposed unsupervised method, $\sigma_{\text{N2N}}$ in \eqref{eq:n2n} is randomly selected from $[0, 0.4 \cdot \max(\mathbf{|x|})]$.